Chelsea transfer news: Tomas Kalas set for permanent Bristol City move after fee agreed for him to become Championship club's best-paid player | Goal.com

 Kalas is best known with Chelsea fans for making his Premier League debut at Anfield in April 2014 against Liverpool, who were on an 11-game winning streak.
 He helped to keep a clean sheet in a 2-0 win when Liverpool captain Steven Gerrard famously slipped in error for the first goal in a match that some cite as costing the club the title.

 The Czech’s nine years at Chelsea make him the longest-serving non-academy produced player ono the club’s books.
-Aside from David Luiz, who left Chelsea and came back, Kalas is the only player to have been at the club when Frank Lampard was around as a player.
+Aside from David Luiz, who left Chelsea and came back, Kalas is one of the only players to have been at the club when Frank Lampard was around as a player.

 Chelsea are continuing talks for Lampard's return as manager, along with a host of his staff, as they aim to secure the Derby County boss after being granted permission to talk directly with him.